 Online students learn about the effect that certain technologies like Internet, television and social media networks have on specific discourse communities.
 They might study the effect of Facebook on communication among high school students.

 Students analyze how publishing texts online has affected the literature field and influenced the spread of information, ideas and opinions.
 Online classes cover the effect of wireless reading devices on literacy rates and trends.

 This course examines how a text's choice of language communicates messages to certain groups or cultures.
 Students study how advertised content employs specific catchphrases to appeal to a chosen demographic like women or families.

 Many graduates of English literature doctoral programs become professors and researchers at colleges and universities.
 According to the U.S. Bureau of Labor Statistics (BLS), more students are projected to enroll in college and more faculty members are predicted to retire, which will create a demand for postsecondary teachers.
 However, those who want tenured positions are looking at greater competition in the coming years since many colleges are only hiring on a part-time basis (www.bls.gov).

 Graduates of online Ph.D. programs in English, similar to English literature graduates, often go on to become postsecondary teachers.
 Additionally, the degree program's emphasis on writing and technology gives students the ability to pursue advanced positions as technical writers.

-The BLS reports that college and university teachers earned an average of $77,480 in 2014, while junior college teachers earned $65,340.
-The number of postsecondary teaching positions in all areas are expected to increase by 19% from 2012-2022.
+The BLS reports that postsecondary English literature and language teachers earned a median salary of $61,990 in 2015.
+The number of postsecondary teaching positions in this field is expected to increase by 10% from 2014-2024.